oasisvali/do-k8s-challenge/README.md

 ### Setting up the Applications in the Git Repository

-For this demo, we will be deploying an ArgoCD Application using the [App-of-Apps](https://argo-cd.readthedocs.io/en/stable/operator-manual/cluster-bootstrapping/) pattern.
-The following sub-apps will be deployed under the root Application
+For this demo, we will be deploying [cert-manager](https://cert-manager.io/docs/), [ingress-nginx](https://kubernetes.github.io/ingress-nginx/) and [minio]() as 3 ArgoCD 'Applications'.
+We will use ArgoCD's native Helm chart support to define these applications via their helm charts.
+Additionally, we will also create supporting resources like namespaces, ingress-class and cluster-issuer via raw YAML definitions.

-* Deploy Helm charts in the declarative GitOps way
+The required definitions for all the components are located in the current repository.
+We will configure ArgoCD via its UI to begin syncing with the current repository.

-* Using App of Apps pattern to deploy multiple apps
+1)

 ###

-### Test Syncing
+### Test Deployment and Syncing

 * Automatic sync on repository update